tenzir/tenzir/web/blog/shelling-out-to-zeek-and-suricata/index.md

 to your analytics is key for productivity.
 For network-based visibility and detection, [Zeek](https://zeek.org) and [Suricata](https://suricata.io) are the bedrock for many security teams.
 But operationalizing these tools can take a good chunk of time.

-So we asked ourselves: **how can we make it super easy to work with Zeek and Suricata logs**?
+So we asked ourselves: **How can we make it super easy to work with Zeek and Suricata logs?**

 ![Shell Operator](shell-operator.excalidraw.svg)